You can Trust Marvin Huffaker with your Critical GroupWise Systems.

 Meet Marvin Huffaker

 Marvin Huffaker is a respected GroupWise expert with over 20 years of relevant industry experience with advanced level networking, email, and security implementations.
 His expertise and focus over his career have been with Novell Solutions including NetWare, GroupWise, Open Enterprise Server and SUSE Linux Enterprise Server.
-He holds numerous Novell certifications including CNE and Master CNE.
+He holds numerous Novell certifications including CNE, Master CNE, and Certified Linux Engineer.
 Marvin Huffaker is also a Certified Sophos Architect and expert with Sophos security solutions.
-He has been working with the Sophos UTM product line since 2005 when it was called the Astaro Security Gateway (ASG).
 Marvin is proficient with VMWare virtualization, and he has helped architecture virtual solutions for numerous customers.
 He generally gets along well with others but prefers to work independently.

 - A respected and leading Novell GroupWise industry expert.